 Don’t be fooled by the lull of the placid Douro River as it meanders through town.
 Almost around the corner, lies the rough Atlantic Ocean that saw much activity in Porto’s early days when the Portuguese began conquering the unknown (to them) world.

 Porto, these days, draws them in with its UNESCO protected historical center filled with cafes, museums, and views to die for.
-There are so many Best Bits that it was hard for me to choose just ten!
+So get on your Gucci sneakers as there is loads to do in 2 days in Porto.

 Home to the UK’s after-dinner beverage choice, bar none!
-Wearing my Best Sips hat, I just had to pick Port as the Number 1 Best Bit in Porto.
+Wearing my Lush Life hat, I just had to pick drink Port as the best thing to do if you have 2 days in Porto.
 Grab a cab and head over to Gaia, the other side of the Douro River, to tour Taylor’s Distillery and have a tasting.
 Don’t just hit one of them – visit Graham’s for lunch on their terrace and Espaço Porto Cruz for dinner for an amazing view of the Bishop’s Palace.

 Rush, rush, rush.
 No one ever really pays attention to a train station, as you are just trying to get your train.
 There are a few that people visit on purpose– Grand Central in New York, Saint Pancras in London and São Bento Railway Station in Porto.
 The interior is covered in the painted blue and white tiles that were are so popular throughout all of Portugal.
 These depict themes of travel, landscapes and, battle scenes where, of course, Portugal kicked ass!